 d) Be able to use the regulation to proactively manage full compliance within EASA Part 145 / GCAA CAR 145 Aircraft Maintenance Organisation (AMO) Production Planning Environment.

-e) To achieve an understanding regarding industry best practice techniques to deliver efficiencies as well as effective Production Planning.
+e) To achieve an understanding of industry best practice techniques to deliver efficiencies as well as effective Production Planning.

 g) Understanding the various challenges which face an organisation to optimise the Production Planning Process.